 A 3 block rotation in substance-related disorders and anxiety disorders is divided into a 1-block rotation at the Center for the Treatment of Addictive Disorders (CTAD) and Post Traumatic Stress Disorder Clinic, VA Pittsburgh Healthcare System - Highland Drive, and a total of 2 blocks rotating at WPIC on an inpatient service specializing in acute treatment of patients with comorbid psychiatric and addictive disorders.

-The formal didactic curriculum during PGY1 focuses on fundamental psychiatric knowledge base upon which subsequent training and education will build.
+The formal Thursday afternoon teaching curriculum during PGY1 focuses on fundamental psychiatric knowledge base upon which subsequent training and education will build.
 The curriculum includes lectures, seminars, case conference, grand rounds and workshops.
 These programs are directed and taught by faculty, many of whom are renowned experts in their areas.

 |2.4 Months||2.4 Months||2.4 Months||2.4 Months||2.4 Months|